ccardea/osy-site/yoga/niyama.md

 From chanting of mantras, [he gains] contact with the desired deity.

 *Svadhyaya* has a few different meanings.
-It is sometimes translated as self-study, and people derive all sorts of meaning from that. *Svadhyaya* can also refer to the practice  that was used before writing was commonplace of memorizing and reciting scripture for the purpose of transmitting the knowledge to others.
+It is sometimes translated as self-study, and people derive all sorts of meaning from that. *Svadhyaya* can also refer to the practice of memorizing and reciting scriptures for the purpose of transmitting them to others that was used before writing was commonplace.
 Here, *svadhyaya* refers to the chanting of mantras that are associated with specific deities.
 This type of practice is common in Buddhism but is usually omitted by western yoga practitioners.
 Compared to *Isvara*, the *ista-devata* are lesser deities.

 ### *Iśvara-praṇidhāna* - Devotion to Isvara